SmartMeshFoundation/Photon/README.md

 # SmartRaiden
   SmartRaiden is a standard compliant implementation of the[ Raiden Network ](http://raiden-network.readthedocs.io/en/stable/index.html)protocol in Golang.
-In this project, optimized raiden network will be available on multiple platforms, and decentralized micropayment on smart mobile devices can be realized.
+In this project, optimized raiden network will be available on multiple platforms, and decentralized micropayments on smart mobile devices can be realized.SmartRaiden currently can works on Windows, Linux ,Android, iOS etc.

 ## Project Status
-   This implementation is still very much a work in progress.
+   This project is still very much a work in progress.
 It can be used for testing, but it should not be used for real funds.
-We do our best to identify and fix problems, and implement missing features.
+We are doing our best to identify and fix problems, and implement missing features.
 Any help testing the implementation, reporting bugs, or helping with outstanding issues is very welcome.
-## Getting Started
-   SmartRaiden currently can works on Windows, Linux ,Android, iOS  etc, and requires a locally running "Raiden node" that is fully caught up with the network you're testing on.

 ## Build